-- iii.
-Strengthen internal channels for internal communications and efficient flow of information throughout the institution. - 10.
-Improve efficient operations of the College.
-(Efficiency of Operations) Key Strategies - Ensure a stable financial program that enhances resource allocation and promotes accountability of institutional resources. - Continue to align the annual budget of the College to the institutional effectiveness plans of each office, program, and department of the College. - iii.
+- Ensure a stable financial program that enhances resource allocation and promotes accountability of institutional resources. - Continue to align the annual budget of the College to the institutional effectiveness plans of each office, program, and department of the College. - iii.
 Administer policies and procedures that promote fairness, consistency and excellence in the management and administration of programs and services. - iv.
-Improve the financial position of the College through new funding efforts by aggressively pursuing new funding resources. - Provide safe, clean and comfortable facilities, accessible to all students and the community. - vi.
+Improve the financial position of the College through new funding efforts by aggressively pursuing new funding resources. - v.
+Provide safe, clean and comfortable facilities, accessible to all students and the community. - vi.
 Develop and maintain a Facilities Master Plan that ensures that the College is fulfilling its mission to its students and the area it serves. - vii.
-Recruit and retain talented full-time and part-time faculty, administrators and staff. - viii.
+Recruit and retain talented full-time and part-time faculty, administrators and staff - viii.
 Maximize the use of personnel, physical and financial resources of the College. - ix.
 Develop and maintain an ongoing program of Institutional Effectiveness and research that promotes ongoing, integrated, institution-wide, research-based evaluation processes. - x.
 Assure that the Institution maintains accreditation by the Commission on Colleges of the Southern Association and Schools and that individual programs acquire and maintain appropriate accreditation and certification. - xi.
 Provide opportunities for faculty, staff, and students to become involved in institutional governance. - Maintain an ongoing program for the recruitment, retention, and graduation of students.
-(Enrollment Management) Key Strategies - i.
-Improve student retention, graduation, and transfer rates through the implementation of a completion agenda. - Explore innovative recruitment and marketing strategies to manage enrollment efforts.
+(Enrollment Management) Key Strategies

-- Enhance the enrollment in online courses by developing enhancements that will attract broader credit and non-credit populations. - iv.
+- i.
+Improve student retention, graduation, and transfer rates through the implementation of a completion agenda. - ii.
+Explore innovative recruitment and marketing strategies to manage enrollment efforts. - iii.
+Enhance the enrollment in online courses by developing enhancements that will attract broader credit and non-credit populations. - iv.
 Analyze and cultivate prospective students markets.